With a cultural heritage that’s nothing short of mind-blowing, Barcelona is perhaps best explored through the eyes of an artist.

 ‘While there isn’t a Prado or Reina Sofia here, Barcelona obviously represents itself particularly well in terms of traditional Catalan art’, says Churcher.
 His top museum recommendation is El Museu Nacional d’Art de Catalunya (MNAC), which houses the celebrated Romanesque frescoes taken from 11th and 12th century Catalan churches of the valley of Boi Taull in the Pyrenees mountains.
 ‘The Romanesque period was particularly important for the development of Catalan art and the MNAC is a must-see from that perspective.’

-The museum also houses an extensive collection of Gothic painting and sculpture, along with the work of important Modernista artists, including Casas, Rusiñol and Fortuny.
+The museum also houses an extensive collection of gothic paintings and sculptures, along with the work of important Modernista artists, including Casas, Rusiñol and Fortuny.

 Churcher also recommends the Museu Frederic Marès — one of Barcelona’s hidden cultural gems.
 Housed in a medieval palace, the museum holds the private collection of the 20th century sculptor Frederic Mares, who collected everything from religious sculptures from the Middle Ages to cigar wrappers.
-Perhaps most importantly, the collection features Romanesque and Gothic Catalan art — much of it saved by Mares himself from country churches prior to the destruction of their contents by anarchists during the Spanish Civil War.
+Perhaps most importantly, the collection features Romanesque and early Catalan artworks — many of them saved by Mares himself from country churches prior to the destruction of their contents by anarchists during the Spanish Civil War.
 From there, the displays become more idiosyncratic, and include china dolls, paper fans, cigarette boxes and ancient gardening tools.

 Listen to a podcast of our tips for top things to see and do in Barcelona: